-- any bare or unprotected bank of a stream, ditch, channel, or lake that is eroding at an accelerated rate; - stream crossings that may be damaged by vehicular traffic or livestock use.
+- Any bare or unprotected bank of a stream, ditch, channel, or lake that is eroding at an accelerated rate. - Stream crossings that may be damaged by flooding, vehicular traffic, or livestock use.

-Streambank and Shoreline Protection [US Clean Water Act, 33 USC §1251 et seq., Sections 401 and 404]:
+Streambank and Shoreline Protection [US Clean Water Act, 33 USC §1251 et seq., §404 and §401]: